 Resources

-- FDOT’s Crash Data Guidance document (PDF) – provides an overview of how to obtain crash data for analysis.
+- FDOT’s Crash Data Guidance document (PDF) – provides an overview of obtaining crash data for analysis.
 You can also reach out to the TPA for assistance

-- Vision Zero Toolkit – The Federal Highway Administration (FHWA) created this resource to provide communities, organizations, and advocates with tools and resources to advance Vison Zero.
+- The Federal Highway Administration (FHWA) Vision Zero Toolkit – created this resource provides communities, organizations, and advocates with tools and resources to advance Vision Zero.

 The Florida Department of Transportation routinely conducts road safety audits (RSAs) for state roadway segments within Palm Beach County.
 Many of the recent RSAs are provided below: